leipert/language-pfm/examples/extensions/lists.p.md

 Term 1

-:   Definition 1
+:   Definition 1 with *inline markup*

 Term 2 with *inline markup*

 :   Definition 2

-        { some code, part of Definition 2 }
     ```
-    asdasdasd
+    some code, part of Definition 2
     ```
     Third paragraph of *definition 2*.